Ingle Farm, South Australia: Schools

-The oldest of the 3 primary schools in the area is Ingle Farm East Primary School (Halidon Street), which opened in 1970 and in 2007 had 289 students enrolled.
+The oldest of the three primary schools in the area is Ingle Farm East Primary School (Halidon Street), which opened in 1970 and in 2007 had 289 students enrolled.
 North Ingle Primary (Rothwell Avenue) opened in 1973.
 Since its opening the enrolments steadily grew until it hit a peak of approximately 500 students in the late 70's and early 80's but currently is now only about 150.
-Ingle Farm Primary School (Belalie Road) was established in 1992 after the amalgamation of Ingle Farm Central Primary, Ingle Heights Primary and the old Ingle Farm Primary School.
+Ingle Farm Primary School (Belalie Road) was established in 1992 after the amalgamation of Ingle Farm Central Primary, Ingle Heights Primary, and the former Ingle Farm Primary School.
 It has the highest enrolment level of the three primary schools with 465 students in 2007.
 It offers a large number of New Arrivals classes for migrants and students with special needs, currently accounting for approximately half of the enrolments.

-Ingle Farm Primary School is located at the old Ingle Farm High School site.
-Ingle Farm High School was open from 1975 to 1991 and amalgamated with Para Vista High to form Valley View Secondary School.
+Ingle Farm High School was opened in 1975 and amalgamated in 1991 with Para Vista High to form Valley View Secondary School.
+Ingle Farm Primary School is located at the old high school site.